Insanity-CORR-Ltd/documentation-jeff/pages/standards/risks.md

 # yoink branching policy image
 ---

-* Most developers are new to Unrea
+* Most developers are new to Unreal
 * Networking complicates things
 * [CI/CD will be weird to implement](https://medium.com/@douglaslassance/automating-unreal-engine-project-builds-for-steam-using-github-4f164c803df0)
 * Folder structure